GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/meta-governance/structural.md

 ## <a id="integration-and-interoperability"></a>Integration and Interoperability

-All six structural categories work together through sophisticated integration mechanisms that maintain coherence while allowing for local adaptation and cultural diversity.
+All seven structural categories work together through sophisticated integration mechanisms that maintain coherence while allowing for local adaptation and cultural diversity.

 ### Cross-Category Integration Protocols